AmirNasrollahi/Stake-project/README.md

 ## Getting Started
 To get started with this project, follow these steps:
 1. Ensure you have an Ethereum wallet like MetaMask installed in your browser.
-2. Switch your MetaMask network to the Mumbai test network.
+2. Switch your MetaMask network to the Amoy test network.
 3. Connect your wallet to the website by clicking the "Connect Wallet" button.
 4. Once connected, you can view your wallet address and balance in the user profile section.
 5. Navigate to the staking panel, where you can see available tokens for staking, APR (Annual Percentage Rate), rewards, and earned amounts.